falkr/iik-edu/pages/supervisor-TTM4502.md

 # TTM4502 (for main supervisors)

 :warning:
-**Important dates (Spring 2024):**
+**Important dates (Autumn 2024):**
-- May 28: Deadline for students to submit their reports
+- Nov 8 (14:00): Deadline for students to submit their reports
-- Jun 4: Presentation day (09:15-11:30)
+- Dec 10: Presentation day (09:15-11:30)
-- Jan 25: Deadline for evaluators to submit the evaluation and feeback forms to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)
+- Jan 7: Deadline for external evaluators to submit the evaluation and feeback forms to the [department's administration](mailto:mona.nordaune@ntnu.no,laurent.paquereau@ntnu.no)
-- Aug 12: Beginning of the retake period for students whose original report was graded "not passed" and who want to submit a revised version of their report
+- Jan 8: Beginning of the quick-retake period for students whose original report was graded "not passed" and who want to submit a revised version of their report
-- Aug 28: Deadline for students whose original report was graded "not passed" to submit a revised version of their report or for students that did not submit a report
+- Jan 27 (14:00): Deadline for students whose original report was graded "not passed" to submit a revised version of their report or for students that did not submit a report
-- Sep 11: Deadline for external evaluators to submit a final evaluation and feeback form for the reports that were (re-)submitted on Aug 30 to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)
+- Feb 12: Deadline for external evaluators to submit a final evaluation and feeback form for the reports that were (re-)submitted on Jan 27 to the [department's administration](mailto:mona.nordaune@ntnu.no,laurent.paquereau@ntnu.no)

-:warning:
-There is no external evaluator for the reports submitted this semester (Spring 2024).
-The course coordinator will be the second evaluator and the session chair during the presentation day.

 ## Evaluation of the reports and grading